Pattern hero

 aluminium

-Serial numbers, batch numbers, and other identifiers are ubiquitous on chassis, engine blocks, and machined parts, and must remain readable after wear, cleaning, and inspection operations.
+Serial numbers, batch numbers and other part identifiers are standard requirements on frames, engine blocks and machined components, and must remain legible after wear, cleaning and inspection operations.

-Laser marking allows for fine and high-contrast marking — notably providing clear visual contrast on anodized aluminium — while micro-percussion ensures high durability in dusty, hot, or vibration-prone environments, thanks to its mechanical depth.
+Laser marking delivers fine, high-contrast marks — including clear visual contrast on anodised aluminium — while dot peen marking ensures long-term durability in dusty, high-temperature or high-vibration environments, owing to its mechanical mark depth.

-Scribing marking is used when the visible engraved appearance or the mechanical durability of the marking is required, particularly for simple linear markings.
+Scribing is selected when an engraved appearance or mechanical mark retention is required, particularly for straightforward linear marking applications.

-For operational traceability, it is common to combine a serial number readable by the naked eye with a 2D code: the operator immediately identifies the visible number, while the scanner verifies the match with the DataMatrix or QR Code marked on the aluminium part.
+For operational traceability, it is common practice to combine a human-readable serial number with a 2D code: the operator immediately identifies the visible number, while the scanner verifies the match against the DataMatrix or QR code marked on the aluminium part.

-This dual reading reduces the risk of errors and facilitates rework or product recall operations.
+This dual-reading approach reduces the risk of error and simplifies rework and product recall operations.

 machine de marquage de pièce logo